aws-samples/aws-modernization-with-dynatrace/content/30_mobilize/50_review_eztravel_service_flow.md

 ![image](/images/service-db.png)

-## What did we learn

-From both these perspectives, We now know that the bulk of the time is spent in the CreditCardValidation service, BUT more importantly and we also learned that both the BookingService and the CreditCardValidation service communicate to this database. **An important detail for planning!!**

 ## How this helps

+From both these perspectives and this example, we now know that the bulk of the time is spent in the CreditCardValidation service, BUT more importantly and we also learned that both the BookingService and the CreditCardValidation service communicate to this database. **An important detail for planning!!**

 The service flow and the database statements will also help you right size your database instance in the new environment and scale depending on the resource consumption during regular business and off business hours.